Content

 LEAs must in partnership with stakeholders, including school leaders, teachers, and parents, develop and implement an improvement plan that:

-• Is monitored by the LEA
+• Is monitored and periodically reviewed by the LEA.

 Newly Designated Comprehensive School - START HERE!